hannahclauson/health-agreements/attack-plan.md

 x  - make new app on heroku
 x    - make sure stage DB is setup
   - setup Circle CI to:
-    -  auto push to staging
+x    -  auto push to staging
-    - should also migrate
+x    - should also migrate
-    - should also setup notifications for these commands - papertrail / etc
+x    - should tag w a release version
-  - setup to auto push to prod?
+    - push to prod only by release tag
-  - setup nightly transfers of prod DB to staging
 - Bugs (## est 0.5 day)
   - turbolinks fucks w nav menu / listeners - need to rebind
   - fix articles show